-- Close proximity to key markets, especially Greater Sydney - Council is actively pro tourism - Variety of experiences within a rural setting - Good access to major road and rail networks - Availability of land for development - A number of significant heritage sites - A range of sporting and shopping facilities - The Australian Botanic Garden and the new mountain biking trails - Its historic village style and café culture - Open space -surrounded by a rural setting and the Nepean River - Camden airport as a tourism hub and potential commercial hub - Strong relationship with Campbelltown City Council and alignment with tourism vision going forward - Camden is the most intact Macarthur heritage town on the Cumberland Plain - Create Camden town centre into a strong heritage precinct through clever place making initiatives - Capitalise on the strength of the equine sector, possibly through the development of an equine interpretation centre - Introduction of new forms of accommodation (boutique hotel, glamping, rural retreats) - Partnerships with surrounding LGAs and tourism regions - Introduction of evening experiences to encourage vibrancy throughout the region - of food trails to leverage off the emerging boutique foot sector - place at Camden Airport - Development of a brand identity for the LGA (as part of a broader Macarthur destination brand) - Leverage off the heritage and history of Camden via sound and light shows, walking tours, augmented reality apps etc. - Greater promotion and profiling of Camden Town Farm possibly via events - Improving transport connectivity (rail-bus links) - Introduce new festivals and events - Assess boutique heritage hotel for Camden - Reuse existing heritage buildings in Camden township for commercial accommodation, art gallery, expanded food experience, cooking school etc. - An arts hotel and art gallery and café-dining experience in John St utilising the current Council building and adjoining police station and court house
+- Close proximity to key markets, especially Greater Sydney Council is actively pro tourism Variety of experiences within a rural setting Good access to major road and rail networks Availability of land for development A number of significant heritage sites A range of sporting and shopping facilities ÷ The Australian Botanic Garden and the new mountain biking trails STRENGTHS Its historic village style and café culture Open space - surrounded by a rural setting and the Nepean River Camden airport as a tourism hub and potential commercial hub Strong relationship with Campbelltown City Council and alignment with tourism vision going forward ÷.
+Camden is the most intact Macarthur heritage town on the Cumberland Plain Create Camden town centre into a strong heritage precinct through clever place making initiatives Capitalise on the strength of the equine sector, possibly through the development of an equine interpretation centre Introduction of new forms of accommodation (boutique hotel, glamping, rural retreats) Partnerships with surrounding LGAs and tourism regions Introduction of evening experiences to encourage vibrancy throughout the region Development of cooking schools and enhancement of food trails to leverage off the emerging boutique OPPORTUNITIES foot sector Capitalise on the air sports activity currently taking place at Camden Airport Development of a brand identity for the LGA (as part of a broader Macarthur destination brand) Leverage off the heritage and history of Camden via sound and light shows, walking tours, augmented reality apps etc. Greater promotion and profiling of Camden Town Farm possibly via events Improving transport connectivity (rail-bus links) Introduce new festivals and events - Assess boutique heritage hotel for Camden Reuse existing heritage buildings in Camden township for commercial accommodation, art gallery, expanded food experience, cooking school - etc. An arts hotel and art gallery and café-dining experience in John St utilising the current Council building and adjoining police station and court house

-- Tyranny of distance from Sydney CBD - Limited accommodation availability in Camden LGA to cater for large scale events - Perceptions and image of the LGA as a dormitory residential area - Inability to activate the major rivers for recreation or tourism due to environmental restrictions - Lack of interpretation and directional signage - Lack of marketing budget for tourism promotion - Confusion over what tourism actually is - Retailers closed on the weekend - Location of Camden VIC - Lack of tourism welcome signage on key highways - Relatively small number of significant attractions - Not currently perceived as a destination by visitors to Sydney - Lack of operators following branding guidelines on promotional material and websites - Some businesses looking tired and run down and lack funding to make improvements - Consumer perception of Camden as a major residential urban growth area in a rural setting - No regional tourism entity to leverage off - Lack of product packaging - Introduction of inappropriate facilities or infrastructure which weakens Camden town centre's heritage value - Local residents' attitude ambivalent to tourism - Competition from other nearby destinations - Nearby mature and rejuvenated destinations with greater marketing budgets - Downturn in the economy reducing disposable income used for travelling and day trips - Urbanisation compromising rural / scenic feel to the LGA - Lack of support from State Government to be recognised as a region or as offering a tourism proposition
+- Tyranny of distance from Sydney CBD - Limited accommodation availability in Camden LGA to cater for large scale events - Perceptions and image of the LGA as a dormitory residential area - Inability to activate the major rivers for recreation or tourism due to environmental restrictions - Lack of interpretation and directional signage - Lack of marketing budget for tourism promotion - Confusion over what tourism actually is - Retailers closed on the weekend Location of Camden VIC - Location of Camden VIC Lack of tourism welcome - Lack of tourism welcome signage on key highways - Relatively small number of significant attractions - Not currently perceived as a destination by visitors to Sydney - Lack of operators following branding guidelines on promotional material and websites - Some businesses looking tired and run down and lack funding to make improvements - Consumer perception of Camden as a major residential urban growth area in a rural setting - No regional tourism entity to leverage off - Lack of product packaging - Introduction of inappropriate facilities or infrastructure which weakens Camden town centre's heritage value - Local residents' attitude ambivalent to tourism - Competition from other nearby destinations - Nearby mature and rejuvenated destinations with greater marketing budgets - Downturn in the economy reducing disposable income used for travelling and day trips - Urbanisation compromising rural / scenic feel to the LGA - Lack of support from State Government to be recognised as a region or as offering a tourism proposition